SherineAwad/Neurog2/README.md

 ## Clustering

 1. **Load the Data**
    A preprocessed `AnnData` object is loaded from disk.

 2. **Normalize and Transform**

-   * Normalize gene expression values so that each cell has a total of 10,000 counts.
+   * Normalize gene expression values
    * Apply a logarithmic transformation to stabilize variance across genes.

 3. **Feature Selection**